 Several factors are taken into consideration when looking at each application - the level of participation in your home parish, children's tuition, extraordinary family expenses, and family situations.
 Once PSAS completes their evaluation, the results are sent to the school and are reviewed by the Tuition Assistance Committee.
 All information is held in the strictest of confidence.
 Assistance packages come in the form of grants and are applied directly to the family's tuition.

-The Choice Scholarships Program provides scholarships to eligible students by utilizing a portion of State funding allocated for that child to follow them to the non-public school of their choosing.
+The Choice Scholarship Program provides scholarships to eligible students by utilizing a portion of State funding allocated for that child to follow them to the non-public school of their choosing.

 Do you qualify?